3.5. Understanding Device IDs¶

 As far as I know, these are the issues or potential issues with the above mechanism.

-Currently, neither the local nor global discovery mechanism is protected by crypto.
-This means that any device can in theory announce itself for any device ID and potentially receive connections for that device.
+Currently, the local discovery mechanism isn’t protected by crypto.
+This means that any device can in theory announce itself for any device ID and potentially receive connections for that device from the local network.

 Long Device IDs are Painful¶